 3.12 Books and Records.
-Contractor shall keep one complete set of books of accounts and records on a recognized cost accounting basis satisfactory to Owner showing all expenditures made under this Agreement.
-Contractor shall furnish Owner with such books of account, records, information and data as Owner reasonably may require.
+Contractor shall keep one complete set of books of accounts and records on a recognized cost accounting basis satisfactory to Construction Manager showing all expenditures made under this Agreement.
+Contractor shall furnish Construction Manager with such books of account, records, information and data as Construction Manager reasonably may require.
 Such records shall include, without limitation, all time sheets, invoices, work logs, accounting records, written policies and procedures, original estimates, estimating worksheets, correspondence, change order files (including documentation covering negotiated settlements) and any other supporting evidence necessary to substantiate charges related to the Work.
 Such books and records shall be maintained at Contractor’s main office in __________ for at least five (5) years after final payment to Contractor.
-At any reasonable time within five (5) years after final payment to Contractor, Owner and its representatives may inspect, copy and audit Contractor’s books and records.
+At any reasonable time within five (5) years after final payment to Contractor, Construction Manager and its representatives may inspect, copy and audit Contractor’s books and records.
 If the audit determines that there has been an under or over payment, then the party owning money will promptly pay the amount due.
-Owner shall pay the costs of the audit unless the audit discloses a discrepancy from Applications for Payment or the requirements of this Agreement in excess of five percent (5%), in which case Contractor shall pay the costs of the audit.
+Construction Manager shall pay the costs of the audit unless the audit discloses a discrepancy from Applications for Payment or the requirements of this Agreement in excess of five percent (5%), in which case Contractor shall pay the costs of the audit.

+For informational purposes only, if Contractor's cost to complete the Scope of Work ever exceeds the Contract Price, then Contractor shall provide to Construction Manager, on a monthly basis from the time such costs exceed the Contract Price and thereafter through Final Completion, a report setting forth all costs and expenses incurred by Contractor in excess of the costs in respect of the Scope of Work for the previous month, in sufficient detail that Construction Manager may accurately track total cost overruns.

 3.13 Taxes and Fees.

-[3.13.1 The Cost of the Work [Contract Price] includes all present and future taxes, duties, tariffs, and other charges, including without limitation income, excise, export, import, purchase, sales, use, turnover, added value, consular gross receipts, gross wages, fees and similar assessments imposed by any Governmental Authority with respect to this Agreement or the Work[, excluding sales taxes on Owner Supplied Equipment and other charges allocated to Owner under Section 4.10].
-Without limiting the preceding sentence, the Cost of the Work [Contract Price] includes and Contractor shall be responsible for those taxes, fees, levies or other governmental charges identified in Part I of Exhibit C-7. – Discuss allocation of taxes as between Owner and Contractor.]
+[3.13.1 The Cost of the Work [Contract Price] includes all present and future taxes, duties, tariffs, and other charges, including without limitation income, excise, export, import, purchase, sales, use, turnover, added value, consular gross receipts, gross wages, fees and similar assessments imposed by any Governmental Authority with respect to this Agreement or the Work[, excluding sales taxes on Owner Supplied Equipment and other charges allocated to Owner or Construction Manager under Section 4.10].
+Without limiting the preceding sentence, the Cost of the Work [Contract Price] includes and Contractor shall be responsible for those taxes, fees, levies or other governmental charges identified in Part I of Exhibit C-7. – Discuss allocation of taxes as between Construction Manager and Contractor.]

-3.13.2 If Contractor’s failure to promptly pay any tax or fee for which Contractor is liable pursuant to this Section 3.13 imposes a burden on Owner, then Owner may pay such tax or fee and shall be entitled to immediately recover from Contractor the amount paid together with all expenses incurred in connection with the same or set off all such amounts against any sums owed by Owner to Contractor.
+3.13.2 If Contractor’s failure to promptly pay any tax or fee for which Contractor is liable pursuant to this Section 3.13 imposes a burden on Owner or Construction Manager, then Owner or Construction Manager may pay such tax or fee and shall be entitled to immediately recover from Contractor the amount paid together with all expenses incurred in connection with the same or set off all such amounts against any sums owed by Owner or Construction Manager to Contractor.

-3.13.3 Within a reasonable period after a request therefor, Contractor shall provide Owner with any information regarding quantities, descriptions, and costs of Equipment installed at the Facility, which Owner shall deem necessary in connection with tax matters, in sufficient detail and in such a format as Owner reasonably may request.
+3.13.3 Within a reasonable period after a request therefor, Contractor shall provide Construction Manager with any information regarding quantities, descriptions, and costs of Equipment installed at the Facility, which Construction Manager shall deem necessary in connection with tax matters, in sufficient detail and in such a format as Construction Manager reasonably may request.

 3.14 Access and Inspections, Correction of Defects.